|This beauty is carefully considering her options when considering shampoo ingredients.|

 A safer choice is a formula with an essential oil as the fragrance.

-Your health is everything so consider the formula of the products that you use carefully.
+Your health is everything so consider the formula of the product when determining the best and worst shampoo ingredients you use carefully.
 Good bets are looking for a USDA Organic Seal, Natural Product Association (NPA) seal or an Ecocert seal to guarantee purity of ingredients.